Park Falls Municipal Airport

 Park Falls Municipal Airport (IATA: PKF, ICAO: KPKF, FAA LID: PKF) is a city owned public use airport located two nautical miles (4 km) northeast of the central business district of Park Falls, a city in Price County, Wisconsin, United States.
-It is included in the Federal Aviation Administration (FAA) National Plan of Integrated Airport Systems for 2021–2025, in which it is categorized as a basic general aviation facility.
+It is included in the Federal Aviation Administration (FAA) National Plan of Integrated Airport Systems for 2025–2029, in which it is categorized as an unclassified general aviation facility.

 Facilities and aircraft

 Park Falls Municipal Airport covers an area of 72 acres (29 ha) at an elevation of 1,501 feet (458 m) above mean sea level.
 It has one runway designated 18/36 with an asphalt surface measuring 3,200 by 60 feet (975 x 18 m), with approved GPS approaches.
 The Park Falls NDB navaid, (PKF) frequency 371 kHz, is located on the field.

-For the 12-month period ending August 19, 2020, the airport had 6,750 aircraft operations, an average of 18 per day: 97% general aviation and 3% air taxi.
-In February 2023, there were 4 aircraft based at this airport: all 4 single-engine.
+For the 12-month period ending June 22, 2023, the airport had 6,750 aircraft operations, an average of 18 per day: 97% general aviation and 3% air taxi.

+In July 2024, there were 3 aircraft based at this airport: all 3 single-engine.